 - Where they are playing, the beach or pool also plays a part as well.

-If I was using this for myself, I would know that the fabric described these would dry fast if it got wet.
+When a particular garment is for me, I now realize by the fabric description if it will dry fast if it gets wet.
 I would be hot in the bright sun after a bit.
 Maybe one that breathes would be better for me.

 However, does your family board a sailboat to have a fun day?
 You may need a faster drying feature for your shirt.
 With our landlocked lifestyle here in central Texas, we are more concerned with being able to stay cool and protected from the sun.